 Harriet has over fifteen years of experience teaching the harp to all ages and ability levels.
 She teaches both pedal and lever harps and has both at her home in Battersea, South West London, so there is no need to bring your harp with you to lessons!

 Harriet is a highly respected teacher who in addition to maintaining a busy private studio, coaches the LRAM course at the Royal Academy of Music and teaches regularly at the Junior Department of the Guildhall School of Music and Drama.
-Comfortable with both complete beginners and more advanced players, Harriet works regularly with students at the highest level, and in recent years has been invited to give classes at both the Royal Birmingham Conservatoire and The Guildhall School of Music and Drama.
+Comfortable with both complete beginners and more advanced players, Harriet enjoys working with students at the highest level, and in recent years has been invited to give classes at the Royal Birmingham Conservatoire, The Guildhall School of Music and Drama and The Purcell School.
 She is passionate about education and outreach work, having performed for several years with the charities Music in Hospitals and Vital Arts, and concert series Classical Babies and Bach to Baby.
-Harriet is also an experienced workshop leader, working across the country with children of all ages both as a harpist and as a composer, and she has lead harp improvisation workshops for students at the Purcell School of Music and for Retreat to the Harp.
+Harriet is also an experienced workshop leader, working across the country with children of all ages both as a harpist and as a composer.

 Once a student has decided to learn the harp, Harriet is able to advise on the best harps to hire or purchase, bearing in mind the age (and size!) of the student and also their available budget.
 Whilst harps are not cheap, there are plenty of options to make them more affordable, including private hire and second hand instruments.